На русском языке

 ~E_0= E_m + E_p + E_T + U +W+ E_L ,

-In general relativity this leads to the fact that a heated body should increase its mass, and the mass of a gravitationally bound body should be less than the total mass of the particles of matter that forms this body.
+In general relativity this leads to the fact that a heated body should increase its mass, and the mass of a gravitationally bound body should be less than total mass of particles of matter that forms this body.

 ~E_0= E_m - E_p - E_T - U -W- E_L .

-As a result, heated bodies should have less mass than cold, and the mass of a star must be greater than the mass of scattered matter from of which it was made up during the gravitational collapse.
+As a result, heated bodies should have less mass than cold, and mass of a star must be greater than the mass of scattered matter from of which it was made up during gravitational collapse.

 ~E_{0}= Mc^2=m_b c^2 - \frac {3G m^2_b}{10a}+ \frac {3 q^2_b}{40 \pi \varepsilon_0 a}.

-The relation for the mass is as follows: ~m' = M < m_ b = m_g,
+Relation for mass is as follows: ~m' = M < m_ b = m_g,

-where mass {\displaystyle ~m_{b}} and charge {\displaystyle ~q_{b}} are calculated by integrating the corresponding density by volume of the body with the radius {\displaystyle ~a} , the system mass {\displaystyle ~M} equals the total mass of particles {\displaystyle ~m'}, the mass {\displaystyle ~m_{b}} equals the gravitational mass {\displaystyle ~m_{g}} , and excess {\displaystyle ~m_{b}} over {\displaystyle ~M} is due to the fact that particles move inside the body and are under pressure in the gravitational and electromagnetic fields.
+where mass {\displaystyle ~m_{b}} and charge {\displaystyle ~q_{b}} are calculated by integrating corresponding density by volume of the body with radius {\displaystyle ~a} , system mass {\displaystyle ~M} equals total mass of particles {\displaystyle ~m'}, mass {\displaystyle ~m_{b}} equals gravitational mass {\displaystyle ~m_{g}} , and excess {\displaystyle ~m_{b}} over {\displaystyle ~M} is due to the fact that particles move inside the body and are under pressure in gravitational and electromagnetic fields.

-A more accurate expression is presented in the following articles, [10] [11] where for energy and mass there is the following:
+A more accurate expression is presented in following articles, [10] [11] where for energy and mass there is the following:

 {\displaystyle ~E_{0}=Mc^{2}\approx m_{b}c^{2}-{\frac {1}{10\gamma _{c}}}\left(7-{\frac {27}{2{\sqrt {14}}}}\right)\left({\frac {Gm_{b}^{2}}{a}}-{\frac {q_{b}^{2}}{4\pi \varepsilon _{0}a}}\right).}